JorgeVladGarcia/DScourseS18_FinalProject/README.md

 kurtosis(descriptive$h.index, na.rm = TRUE)
 [1] 3.932327
 ```
-The regression analysis will be calculated with the following code, where the percent change point of followers on tweitter will be the dependent variable, and ln.citation and h.index will be our independent variables.
+The regression analysis will be calculated with the following code, where the percent change point of Twitter followers will be the dependent variable, and ln.citation and h.index will be our independent variables.
 ```
 results.regression<- lm(ln.followers ~ ln.citations + h.index, data = final.dataset)
 summary(results.regression)